galenlynch/OpenEphysLoader.jl/docs/src/index.md

 # OpenEphysLoader.jl Documentation #

-A set of tools to load data written by the OpenEphys GUI
+A set of tools to load data files made by the OpenEphys GUI

 !!! note